Lorenzo Moretti

-Lorenzo Moretti (born 26 February 2002) is an Italian professional footballer who plays as a defender for club Virtus Entella on loan from Cremonese.
+Lorenzo Moretti (born 26 February 2002) is an Italian professional footballer who plays as a defender for club Novara.

 Club career

 On 18 August 2021, Moretti was loaned to Serie C club Pistoiese.

 On 15 July 2022, Moretti signed a three-year contract with Avellino.

 On 18 August 2023, Moretti joined Triestina on a two-year contract.

 On 26 July 2024, Moretti signed with Serie B club Cremonese.
 On 25 August 2025, Moretti was loaned by Virtus Entella, with an option to buy.

 Personal life

 He is the twin brother of fellow footballer Andrea.